scottbez1/smartknob/README.md

 # Designs

 ## SmartKnob View
-Premium SmartKnob experience.
+The "SmartKnob View" is the premium SmartKnob experience with an integrated display shown in my [demo video](https://www.youtube.com/watch?v=ip641WmY4pA).
 Under active development.

 🎉 **Motors are [now available](https://www.sparkfun.com/products/20441)!** If you've been following this project, you'll know that the recommended motors went out of stock nearly immediately after it was published.
-Thanks to [the community](https://github.com/scottbez1/smartknob/issues/16#issuecomment-1094482805%5D), we were able to identify the likely original manufacturer, and recently SparkFun Electronics funded a new production run and are now [selling them](https://www.sparkfun.com/products/20441)!
+Thanks to [the community](https://github.com/scottbez1/smartknob/issues/16#issuecomment-1094482805%5D), we were able to identify the likely original manufacturer, and recently SparkFun Electronics has been getting them produced and regularly [stocking them](https://www.sparkfun.com/products/20441)!
+(However, they've been selling out quickly each time they restock, so definitely sign up for backorder notifications if they're out of stock when you check).
 Thanks to everyone who helped search and investigate different motor options along the way!

 Features: